 With your new friends along for the ride, you must journey through three islands, which you can only traverse through at night, as you search for your friends and Neptune’s compass – which is the only way to find your way home.
 Just like within the official Pikmin games, you gain access to four types of Impas, based upon the allies you must rescue, all of which have their own special abilities and purpose as you all work together to solve puzzles, collect items, defeat enemies, and get off the island in one piece.
 There are also collectables for you to look out for which offer upgrades to your Impas and the time limit – these are sometimes well hidden and give you decent rewards for your exploration skills!

 Now, before I jump into the meat of the review, you must remember that this games target audience is children and fans of the films.
 It’s also not a AAA game as it falls between an indie and a AA in my opinion as it’s clear the budget wasn’t massive yet they still managed to pull off a decent game, albeit with some compromises here and there.
 So, with that being said, I will continue the review as usual but I will be seeing this from a different perspective and I’ll put my ’33yr old male’ perspective at the end for those who want to know what it felt like as an adult playing a child’s game.

 Did someone say Pikmin?

-There are a few other small subtle changes between the two so I would say try them both out and see which you like best.
-I was playing it on PC with a PS4 controller as well and it seemed to work fine with it.
+There are a few other small subtle changes between the two, so I would say try them both out and see which you like best.
+I tried playing it on PC with a PS4 controller which seemed to work fine.
 Although, I have reported an issue to the publisher, which only occurs when using a controller, which I’ll talk about later on.